-As the preferred medical cannabis clinic in Illinois, patients of all walks of life visit Medical Cannabis Outreach in Savoy, Chicago, and our other four locations for helpful information, resources, and advice about how to consume medical marijuana and CBD oil.
+As the preferred medical cannabis clinic in Illinois, Colorado, and Missouri, patients of all walks of life visit Medical Cannabis Outreach for helpful information, resources, and advice about how to consume medical marijuana and CBD oil.
 For many patients who are new to the Compassionate Use Of Medical Marijuana Program, the concept of inhaling smoke as a natural treatment alternative is off-putting, which is completely understandable to our in-house medical marijuana doctors, physicians, and clinicians.
 The good news is that there are many different ways to use medical cannabis and CBD oil, which we will outline in this blog post!

 One of the most commonly used methods of consuming medical marijuana is to do so in the form of vapor, which is easier on the lungs than inhaling medical cannabis through a pipe, water pipe, or joint.
 Rather than grinding up the medicinal hemp and lighting it, vaporizers (also known as “hash pens, ” “dab pens,” or “vape pens”) are intuitive, portable, and have a minimal scent, making them easy for patients who are always on the go.
 Vaporizer pens are also fairly inexpensive, rechargeable, and can be used over and over again — all you have to do is insert the oil into the atomizer (the middle chamber), twist it shut, hold the button down, and inhale the vapor.
 CBD vape pens are also available at most medical marijuana dispensaries in the area.